amcginlay/eks-demos/doc/15-aws-load-balanacer-controller/README.md

 As noted in the previous section, Kubernetes services of type **LoadBalancer** are derived from services of type **NodePort**.
 The AWS Load Balancer Controller depends upon NodePort services to build its routing rules.
-Hence, either service type can be referenced as targets within rules.
+Hence, either service type can be referenced as targets within these rules.
 Use of NodePort services will however, in this context, require fewer AWS resources and be cost optimal.

 **TODO this section needs some work**